mellive42/SpotifyData/README.md

 # Spotity data representing latest played tracks as sample data for a PBI dashboard.
 For this project I extracted the 50 latest tracks I've played on my Spotify, and exported the data to a CSV file via Google Colab.
-This is the code I've used in my notebook, if you'd like to use too just replace the missing fields with the data from your app in your Spotify Developers account:
+This is the code I've used in my notebook, if you'd like to use it too just replace the missing fields with the data from your app in your Spotify Developers account.
+You'll need Client ID, Client Secret and URI:

     import spotipy
     from spotipy.oauth2 import SpotifyOAuth